mikeygough/groupdraft/README.md

 - i can start typing in the text area. anything i type is viewable and editable by all other users currently on the application.

-- i can email a copy of what the group has written at any point by clicking 'email'.
+- i can email a copy of what the group has written at any point by clicking 'email'. (note, this application relies on API keys from MailGun. currently, groupdraft uses a MailGun sandbox domain which only sends to authorized URLs).

 made by mikey gough